gour-dey/practice-three/README.md

 # practice-three
-Anew repository created on 1st feb 2024
+A new repository created on 1st feb 2024